 Iranian People Welcome American Tourists

 As mentioned before, I really felt safe while traveling in Iran, more than most places in the world.
 While I got stares from both men and women which can become annoying, they were more curious about where I came from since it’s rare to see a single female Asian traveler outside of large Chinese tour groups.
 Some even came up to me or my tour guide to ask where I was from.
-Since it is rare to meet an American tourist in Iran, they were fascinated as much as they were honored.
-Once you meet locals, they are engaging, genuine and hospitable.
-For women travelers, men are not at all physically or verbally aggressive in Iran as in surrounding countries (the case in Morocco or Turkey).
+Since it is even more rare to meet an American tourist in Iran, they were fascinated as much as they were honored.
+Once you meet locals, they are engaging, genuine, and hospitable.
+For female travelers, men are not at all physically or verbally aggressive in Iran as in surrounding countries (the case in Morocco or Turkey).
 This made me feel safe and at ease.

 A common debate today amidst all the mass shootings, corruption, greed and mental illness in the US is whether we are still the ‘greatest country in the world’.
 Many hold on to the strong belief that it is.
 I had conversations occur daily in Iran where they felt the incessant shootings and stresses of American living were not worth it.
 They preferred to live in Iran.
 But yes there are also Iranians who dream of immigrating to the US or Canada for better economic opportunities.
 This is the common opinion of people I’ve met in various places across the world.
-Being the ‘greatest nation’ in the world for some people mean having the highest military power, freedom of speech/religion and access to an exuberant amount of money.
-For others, it means to live a comfortable, safe life with quality healthcare, education and food.
+Being the ‘greatest nation’ in the world for some people mean having the highest military power, freedom of speech/religion, and access to an exuberant amount of money.
+For others, it means to live a comfortable, safe life with quality healthcare, education, and food.

 Despite your political beliefs, I welcome and even challenge you to visit Iran.
-So many who have visited come back and say nothing but great things about Iran and it’s people.
+So many who have visited come back and say nothing but great things about Iran and its people.
 The history, the culture, the food, the stories, the landscapes among so many endless aspects are reasons to visit, especially as an American Tourist.

 For More on Traveling to Iran: